-Support your Desktop Password Sync users
+Support your macOS users

 When users register their macOS device and link the local computer account with an Okta account, the device password and the Okta password sync.
 The device password is replaced with the Okta password.
 The synced password can access anything on macOS that previously required the local account password.
-If a user changes their Okta password, they need to sync their password by locking the computer and then unlocking it with the updated password for the service to sync the device and the Identity Provider password.
+If a user changes their Okta password, they need to sync their password by locking the computer and then unlocking it with the updated password.
+This allows the service to sync the device and the Identity Provider password.

 To prepare users for the changes to their sign-in flow, Okta provides a series of templates to communicate Desktop Password Sync plans.
 Download the templates from the Launch Kit for Okta Admins, and then use the appropriate wording to explain the new authentication process to users.